Country of origin

 RPG-29 was showcased at arms shows in the Middle East, reportedly IDEX in Abu Dhabi, as early as 1993.

-Given its dimensions the RPG-29 was carried by two soldiers:
+Given its dimensions the RPG-29 is carried by two soldiers:

 an operator and his assistant huffing extra rockets.
-It was a
+It is a

-two-part weapon system whose breech housed the venturi
+two-part weapon system whose breech houses the venturi

 connected to a launch tube.